michaeljdub/michaeljdub/README.md

 # Michael Dub

-I run revenue and business development for media, sports, and entertainment companies.
+I run revenue and business development for businesses.
 Lately I've been building the systems that do the revenue work, in Python and Claude Code, in production.

 The through-line is the same one I've chased my whole career: the gap between an audience and the money it's actually worth.
 I close it with pipelines, not slides.
 Most of what's here started as something I needed and couldn't buy.